 How do mountain bikers learn to ride skillfully and safely?
 Traditionally it’s been by trial and error (ouch!), or with the guidance of a more experienced rider.
 IMBA’s Instructor Certification Program equips chapters, clubs and individuals to offer polished training sessions that teach a broad range of bike handling and safety skills.

 Print and online maps do much more than point out where the trail goes.
 Through the use of text, logos and other visual symbols, they can offer guidance about trail etiquette and user relations, showcase sustainable design or strengthening advocacy efforts.
 For these reasons, and with major assistance from Shimano, IMBA has launched its Mapping Initiative.

-IMBA and its chapters and clubs are drawing on decades of accumulated trailbuilding expertise to offer new models for mountain bike trails.
+IMBA and its chapters and supporting organization are drawing on decades of accumulated trailbuilding expertise to offer new models for mountain bike trails.
 These models range from Gateway Trails that can be built in small parks to IMBA Ride Centers, large-scale and purpose-built trail systems.
 Old and new trail systems alike are eligible for IMBA's Epic designation.
 An IMBA Epic is as much about mountain bike friendly communities as it is the trails supported and cared for by those communities.